-The LOA of the yacht is 105 meters, 18.5 meters wide, with a draught of 5.5 meters.
-The superyacht is powered by two 6868HP Deutz-MWM TBD510BV12 diesels giving her a speed of more than 20 knots.
+The yacht’s LOA is 105 meters, 18.5 meters wide, with a draught of 5.5 meters.
+The superyacht is powered by two 6868HP Deutz-MWM TBD510BV12 diesel, giving her more than 20 knots.

 The top deck is said to boast of an indoor swimming pool with a roof that slides open.
-The deck below the bridge deck supposedly is the owner’s paradise: aft of the central staircase a massive owner suite with a private aft balcony and fore of the main staircase are the different apartments for the owner’s family.
+The deck below the bridge deck supposedly is the owner’s paradise: aft of the central staircase, a massive owner suite with a private aft balcony, and fore of the main staircase are the different apartments for the owner’s family.

 One feature that is known to everyone about this yacht is her beach club.
-Along the waterline she has a beach club that stretches from port to starboard with large hydraulic platforms that fold down from her hull.
+Along the waterline, she has a beach club that stretches from port to starboard with large hydraulic platforms that fold down from her hull.
 Lady Moura is even rumored to deploy shark nets to provide safe swimming spots.
 A truly exceptional yacht, no wonder it is one of the most searched names on many search engines.

-What is more, the Lady Moura serves as a permanent residence for her owner and his family.
+What is more, Lady Moura serves as a permanent residence for her owner and his family.
 She can be seen in Monaco or Palma and making trips around the northern parts of the Mediterranean.
 She also visits her builders in Germany.

-To celebrate her twentieth anniversary, her owners shared a few pictures of this exquisite beauty made by the well known yacht photographer Marc Paris.
+To celebrate her twentieth anniversary, her owners shared a few pictures of this exquisite beauty made by the well-known yacht photographer Marc Paris.